fabiitch/NztBox/README.md

 ### 1) Static
     - Cant move or rotate
     - Gravity has no effect
-    - Collision event with Dynamic
+    - Collision event with Dynamic, Ghost
     - Rebound with Dynamic
     - Forces with Dynamic